SEC’s Gensler on crypto

-- Making the most of banking and financial data to produce an evidence-based rulebook, perform impact assessments and risk analyzes, and develop a harmonized and proportionate supervisory reporting system for banks and other financial entities.
+- Making the most of banking and financial data to produce an evidence-based rulebook, perform impact assessments and risk analyses, and develop a harmonised and proportionate supervisory reporting system for banks and other financial entities.

 The 2022 Annual Report also presents the strategic priorities for 2023, which include:

-- Finalizing the Basel III implementation in the EU.
+- Finalising the Basel III implementation in the EU.

 - Performing an enhanced EU-wide stress test.